 lol heels nd stairs are not a comfortable match

 i usually tilt my body at a slight angle, look straight ahead like i’m confident that i look like someone who wears heels all the time and not a complete amature, lightly hold the banister and go down SLOWLY.

 i used to strut down stairs, without hanging on to anything, and I managed just fine. however, for some reason i’ve developed a very strong fear of falling down stairs recently, so i basically grip the railing for dear life now, haha.
-I don’t think it’s really that hard, you just have to know you can do it.posted over 4 years ago
+I don’t think it’s really that hard, you just have to know you can do it.posted about 8 years ago